 Interview with RuDASA chairperson, Desmond Kegakilwe

-Dr Desmond Kegakilwe is the current RuDASA chairperson.
+Dr Desmond Kegakilwe was the RuDASA chairperson for 2012-2016.
 Born in Tlakgameng Village in the far west of the North West province, Desmond matriculated from Mafikeng with dreams of being a law enforcement officer, or an engineer.
 His life changed when he was granted a scholarship to study medicine in Cuba, which became one of the most exciting and challenging moments of his life!
 He drew on inspiration from the elders in the village, especially his grandfather, and graduated with a medical degree in 2004.
 Desmond currently works for the Wits Reproductive Health and HIV Institute (WRHI) as a Clinical Quality Improvement Mentor for the Mafikeng Sub district, mentoring professional nurses, mostly on HIV/AIDS and TB clinical issues, in 29 clinics.
 He works in the hospital one day a week to keep his clinical skills sharpened.
 In 2012 he was given the honour of being nominated one of the Mail and Guardian’s “200 Young South Africans”.
 Find out a bit more about Desmond below.

 What was it like studying medicine in Cuba?

 Cubans are amazing people.
 They love being Cuban and believe in themselves.I learned a lot from them about simple humanity and was inspired by their history and heroes.They have a strong working health system which I believe results from their good education system, which is free for all from primary to tertiary level.

 Can we win the battle for good rural healthcare in SA?
 How?

 I cannot say we are not going to win the battle for good rural healthcare because then I will have to leave Medicine.
 It is not going to be easy but we have to win at all costs.